star-whale/starwhale/docs/docs/reference/cli/dataset.md

 swcli dataset recover [OPTIONS] DATASET
 ```

-- This command recovers a removed dataset, you can run `swcli dataset list --show-removed` to fetch removed datasets.
+- This command recovers a removed dataset.
+You can run `swcli dataset list --show-removed` to fetch removed datasets.
-- `DATASET` argument uses the `Dataset URI` format, so you can recover the whole dataset or a specified-version dataset.
+- `DATASET` argument uses the `Dataset URI` format so that you can recover the whole dataset or a specified-version dataset.
-- Only support full version in `Dataset URI` format when you recover a dataset.
+- Only support the full version in `Dataset URI` format when you recover a dataset.
 - Options:

     |Option|Alias Option|Required|Type|Default|Description|